freeCodeCamp-2025-Summer-Hackathon/OpenShelf/README.md

 ### Homepage & Navigation
 - [ ] Display item categories (books, tools, games) with featured listings
-- [ ] Search bar functionality for name, category, or keywords
 - [ ] Guest browsing with prompts to log in for full access
-- [ ] Responsive design for all device types

 ### Authentication
 - [ ] User registration with email/password or Google OAuth
 - [ ] Secure login system with session management
 - [ ] Account confirmation and verification process
-- [ ] Password reset functionality

 ### Browse & Search
-- [ ] Advanced filtering by category, availability, and location
-- [ ] Real-time search with keyword matching
 - [ ] Item cards displaying title, image, and availability status
-- [ ] Pagination for large result sets

 ### Item Management
 - [ ] Detailed item view with description, condition, and owner info
 - [ ] Add new items with photos, descriptions, and categories
-- [ ] Edit and update existing item listings
 - [ ] Set item availability and lending terms

 ### Borrowing System